tobermory/RTX-make-gcc/README.md

 $ make CM4=1
 $ make examples CM4=1

-Alternatively, edit the Makefile to include cm4.mk rather than cm3.mk, then an M4 build will default.
+Alternatively, edit the Makefile to 'include cm4.mk' rather than 'include cm3.mk', then an M4 build will default.

 ## The Details